Antrim: Fire crews tackle huge blaze at Rathenraw Industrial Estate

 - Published

-Firefighters are tacking a large blaze on an industrial estate in Antrim.
+Firefighters have been tacking a large blaze on an industrial estate in Antrim.

 The Northern Ireland Fire and Rescue Service (NIFRS) was called to the fire at Rathenraw Industrial Estate at 20:35 BST on Tuesday.

-It is believed a lorry caught fire, which spread to a truck containing plastic and 30 trailers.
+It is believed a lorry caught fire and it spread to a truck containing plastic as well as 30 other trailers.

-Thirty-eight firefighters and six appliances are at the scene with water jets and foam being used to help bring the blaze under control.
+Thirty-eight firefighters and six appliances were at the scene at the height of the blaze.

+Water jets and foam have been used to help bring the blaze under control.

-Stiles Way, which runs beside the estate, is closed in both directions.
+Stiles Way, which runs beside the estate, has been closed in both directions.

 Police have asked residents living nearby to stay indoors and keep their windows closed due to large amounts of smoke in the area.